wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-network-create-udr-arm-ps.md

 <properties
-   pageTitle="Control routing and use virtual appliances in Resource Manager using PowerShell | Windows Azure" description="Learn how to control routing and use virtual appliances in Azure PowerShell" services="virtual-network" documentationCenter="na"
+   pageTitle="Control routing and use virtual appliances in Resource Manager using PowerShell | Azure" description="Learn how to control routing and use virtual appliances in Azure PowerShell" services="virtual-network" documentationCenter="na"